DANTA-HOJA/AI_SEC/README.md

 `script_adv/` : Advanced results, such as "critical SEC number" and "feature-subtracted images", etc.

+## Usage

-** For detailed instructions for each part, please click on the corresponding directory (folder).
+** For detailed instructions on each part, please click on the corresponding directory (folder) listed in the section above.

 ## `db_path_plan.toml`